 story_id

-(R-object, tibble) Insert your data here to integrate predictions to dataset, (default = NULL).
+(R-object, tibble) Insert your data here to integrate predictions to your dataset, (default = NULL).

 ...